 If YES, do you drink tap water or cook with it?
 If NO, do you drink tap water or cook with it?
 2. Advise You should drink fluoridated tap water and cook with it to help reduce the risk for tooth decay (cavities) for you and your family.
 Because you don't have fluoridated water, we should consider having your children reduce their high risk for cavities by prescribing fluoride supplements.
 3. Assess If you already do, then congratulations - that will help to reduce the number of new cavities you get.
-Would you be willing to support our effort to have our water fluoridated?If yes, would you be interested in helping our If you don't, then, for the health of your teeth County Oral Health Access Coalition?
-Refill your water bottle with tap water; it's also better for the environment.
-If no - here is some information on fluoride's safety and benefits. - Ask for tap water when eating out.
+Would you be willing to support our effort to have our water fluoridated?
+If you would you be interacted in beloing our If you don't, then, for the health of your teeth • If yes, would you be interested in helping our County Oral Health Access Coalition? • Refill your water bottle with tap water; it's also better for the environment If no - here is some information on fluoride's safety and benefits.
+Ask for tap water when eating out